AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/manage-projects.md

 ## Manage campaign ID {#manage-campaign-id}

 A **Campaign ID** links your project to a specific campaign and is required to [generate measurement reports](./measure.md#create-measurement-report).
-You can add multiple Campaign IDs to one project if you run several campaigns with the same collaborator.
+You can add multiple campaign IDs to one project if you run several campaigns with the same collaborator.
 All these campaigns are available for selection in reporting.

 - **Publishers**: Enter or update Campaign IDs and associated names in the Collaboration UI before running reports.
 - **Advertisers**: Request your collaborator (publisher) to add Campaign IDs as needed.

-To add or update Campaign IDs, navigate to the **[!UICONTROL Collaborate]** workspace, then select **[!UICONTROL View]** within the relevant project card.
+To add or update campaign IDs, navigate to the **[!UICONTROL Collaborate]** workspace, then select **[!UICONTROL View]** within the relevant project card.

 ![The Collaborate workspace highlighting the View option within a project card.](/help/assets/collaborate/manage-view-projects/view-project.png){zoomable="yes"}